esrf-bliss/Lima-tango-python/doc/index.rst

 ''''''''''

 You will here a long list of attributes, this reflects the richness of the LIMA library.
 We organized them in modules which correspond to specific functions.
-A function module is identified by an attribute name prefix (excepted for informationnal attributes), for instance the **Acquisition** module attributes  are always named **acq_<attr-name>**.
+A function module is identified by an attribute name prefix (excepted for informational attributes), for instance the **Acquisition** module attributes  are always named **acq_<attr-name>**.
 The available modules are :

  * General Information